martyone/sod/README.md

   - The network connection to the remote machine is rather unreliable for `snap-sync` use.
 - The consistency of backups cannot be easily verified

-All of these and more can be addressed with sod.
+All of these and more can be addressed with Sod.

 ### First steps

-Initialize a new sod repository under the collection.
+Initialize a new Sod repository under the collection.

     $ cd ~/Pictures
     $ sod init

-Record all the existing content with sod (mind the trailing dot denoting the current working directory).
+Record all the existing content with Sod (mind the trailing dot denoting the current working directory).

     $ sod add .
     $ sod commit -m "Initial commit"